 - U.S. District Court for the District of Columbia

 Jennifer has first-chaired numerous jury and bench trials and has argued several cases before the Virginia Supreme Court.
-She has significant experience representing corporate clients in complex contract and other disputes, as well as representing lending institutions in creditor bankruptcy issues, loan workouts, foreclosures, asset seizure and recovery and related litigation.
+She has significant experience representing corporate clients in complex contract and other business disputes, including breaches of fiduciary duty and fraud in corporate governance, as well as representing lending institutions in creditor bankruptcy issues, loan workouts, foreclosures, asset seizure and recovery, and related litigation.
 Jennifer also has experience as a Court-Appointed Receiver and has served as a Commissioner-in-Chancery since 1996.